 The Anthropology Undergraduate Journal (AUJ), a subsidiary of the ASA, aims to exemplify the exceptional contributions of University of Toronto St. George undergraduate students to the academic discipline of Anthropology.
 Led and chosen by the Editor-In-Chief – whom is democratically elected annually to the ASA Executive Council – the AUJ Editing Team edits, selects, and assigns recommendations to academic articles voluntarily submitted by University of Toronto St. George undergraduate students in the disciplines of Archaeology, Biological Anthropology, Linguistic-Sociocultural Anthropology, and Interdisciplinary Anthropology.
 The selected articles, of whom the authors are unknown to the Editing Team throughout the whole of the editing/selection process, are assembled into a journal which is annually published online and made available to the public free of charge.
 Physical copies will be available for purchase after publication for a yet to be determined price.

 The ASA will begin accepting submissions for the 2017/2018 journal at the beginning of the 2017 Fall semester.
-The deadline for submissions is yet to be determined, but expect it to be announced in the fall.
+The deadline for submissions is January 12th.

 If you are interested in submitting an article for potential publication in the AUJ, then please send an email to firstname.lastname@example.org with your full name and the article as per the instructions below.